-To expand visually a space (or hide ugly moldings), use the same light color on walls, baseboards and trim work.
+To expand visually a space (or to hide ugly moldings and window trim), use the same light color on walls, baseboards and trim work.
 Doing so will cause unattractive features to recede, or seemingly blend into the walls.

 How many times have you painted a wall and the color wasn’t what you expected?
-What appeared to be ivory in the paint can turned into a pale pink once up on the walls.
+You thought you chose ivory, but it looked pale pink once up on the walls!
 How does that happen?

-The undertone is not always readily apparent until it is paired with other colors, or under certain lighting situations.
+Undertones aren't always apparent until paired with other colors, or under certain lighting conditions.
 It's like a secret color hiding within the paint!

-When you first look at a color you see what is called a "Masstone."
+When you first look at a color you see what is called a "Masstone".
 This is the color we all recognize right away.
-Hidden within the masstone is the undertone, not always easily identified.
+Hidden within the masstone is an undertone, not easily seen.

 A color is created by mixing two or more colors together.
 The color that is used in greater proportion will determine the undertone of the color.
 For instance, if more green was used than any other color in the mixing, then green will be the undertone.

-Hold a paint sample color against your furniture, kitchen countertops and cabinets, the flooring, different lighting conditions, green plants and so on.
+Hold a paint color sample against your furniture, kitchen countertops, cabinets, flooring and under different lighting conditions.
 You will be amazed at the undertones that pop out.

-Years ago, I rushed home with my 4 cans of what I thought was a luscious taupe paint.
-I got to work painting my house exterior right away.
-After I had almost completed one side, a neighbor drove by and asked why I was painting my house purple.
-Puzzled, I stepped way back to look, and was shocked to see that lilac undertones had taken over!
-Eventually, after 2 more trips to the paint store, I got it right.
+Years ago, I rushed home with four cans of what I thought was a luscious taupe exterior house paint.
+After I had almost completed one side of my house, a neighbor drove by and asked why I was painting my house purple.
+Puzzled, I stepped back to look and was shocked to see lilac undertones!
+Eventually, after two more trips to the paint store, I got it right.

 Using color to create illusions

-Color is the key to all successful decorating— it can work magic by visually expanding or shrinking space, raising and lowering ceilings and even effect our dispositions.
+Color is the key to all successful decorating— it can work magic by visually expanding or shrinking space, raising and lowering ceilings, even effecting our dispositions.

 You can trick the eye by using certain colors in the right places.
 Color can make objects visually advance or recede, and knowing where and how to use them can help you highlight focal points or camouflage ugly features of your home.